A civil violation complaint includes traffic violations, municipal ordinance violations, and fish and wildlife violations.

 The law enforcement officer who issued the violation complaint is the prosecutor.
 You and the law enforcement officer may communicate about the case at any time.
 If you received a civil violation complaint for operating without liability insurance and you have proof of insurance, you may want to provide your proof to the law enforcement officer before going to court.
 The name of the officer and their department is on the violation complaint ticket.

-At the hearing, the law enforcement officer will testify about the case, and then you may testify.
+If you contest the ticket, the law enforcement officer will testify about the case, and then you may testify.
 You and the law enforcement officer may bring witnesses and exhibits.
+See the Going to Court web page for information about how to get ready for your hearing.

 If the law enforcement officer appears at the court-scheduled hearing and you do not, the judicial officer may enter a default judgment for the state.
 An assessment of the fine, court cost, and points will appear on the civil violation complaint.
 The Judicial Bureau will mail you a notice stating the deadline for paying the fine.
 If you do not pay the fine on time, the Judicial Bureau will assess an extra late fee for failure to pay.
 Depending on the violation, either the Department of Motor Vehicles or the Fish and Wildlife Department will be notified of your non-compliance of the court's order.
 The Commissioner of the Department of Motor Vehicles may suspend your privilege to drive a motor vehicle in Vermont or the Fish and Wildlife Department may suspend your hunting and fishing privileges.
 If you fail to appear for a scheduled hearing at the Judicial Bureau there are no arrest warrants issued.

 If you appeal a Judicial Bureau decision, your appeal goes to the Vermont Superior Court, Criminal Division.
 The proceeding before the criminal division will be on the record (meaning that neither party may present new evidence) or, if you choose, de novo (where evidence is again presented for the court to consider).
 If you wish a trial by jury, you must make your request in writing.
-While an appeal is pending, the penalty fee is on hold until a final determination.
-However, the imposition of any associated points is not on hold.
+While an appeal is pending the penalty fee and any associated points will be on hold until final determination.

 If you wish to appeal a decision, please submit your request in writing to the Vermont Judicial Bureau: